 A good quality, balanced potting mix is the best choice of soil for your snapdragon container.
 You can add clean, rich compost to your potting soil mix to increase the organic material in your pot.
-Rocks or pieces of broken up pots can be added to the bottom of the pot to add to the drainage especially in deeper pots.
-Mulch is another good addition to the topsoil to help maintain moisture.
+Do not add rocks to the bottom of the pot, which actually impedes drainage.
+Adding a layer of mulch to the topsoil will help maintain moisture.

 Caring For Snapdragons in Planters

-It is important to keep a close eye on your container Snapdragons as they are establishing and growing on.
-Make sure your Snapdragons like the exposure of the location you’ve chosen.
+It is important to keep a close eye on your potted snapdragons as they are establishing and growing on.
+Make sure the exposure of the location you’ve chosen is well suited for your potted snapdragons.
 Container plants can dry out easily since they have such ample drainage.
 As the plant gets larger, it will need more water.

 Watering Snapdragons in Pots

-Container plants typically need more frequent water than garden plants due to their drainage.
-Full sun containers will often dry out even quicker.
-On bright, sunny days water your containers 1-2 times a day with deep soaking waters to fully saturate the soil.
+Container plants typically need more frequent watering than garden plants because containers lose moisture more quickly.
+Containers in full sun will often dry out even quicker.
+On bright, sunny days, soak your containers 1-2 times a day to fully saturate the soil.
 On rainy days, make sure your snapdragons get enough moisture.

 Fertilizing Snapdragons in Pots

-Snapdragons benefit from a balanced 10-10-10 fertilizer after they start blooming every 2-4 weeks.
-Containers may need a bit more fertilizer than garden plants due to more frequent watering and therefore more dilution.
+Snapdragons benefit from regular applications of balanced 10-10-10 fertilizer after they start blooming every 2-4 weeks.
+Containers may need a bit more fertilizer than garden plants due to more frequent watering, diluting the nutrient supply.

 Winter Care For Snapdragons in Pots

 Most snapdragons are grown as flowering annuals or short-lived perennials and will not overwinter in containers.
 Snapdragons in containers will likely need to be removed and replaced during the hot summer months if they’re left in full sun.
-In more temperate climates snapdragons can overwinter, move snapdragon pots into a garage or sheltered location to allow them to go dormant over winter.
+In more temperate climates, snapdragons can be overwintered in a garage or sheltered location to allow them to go dormant over winter.